 FIDELITY FOUNDATION

 The Fidelity Foundation has made arts and culture, including dance, a primary focus of its philanthropy.
-It takes a rigorous business-model approach to the projects it funds.
-Doesn't offer general operating support.
+It supports dance companies and projects in its specified giving regions.

 FIRSTENERGY FOUNDATION